ghostty-org/ghostling/README.md

 on their own, if they want them.
 This example doesn't implement these to try to stay as minimal as possible.

+### Limitations Due to Upstreams

+There are some known issues with this demo:

+- Kitty keyboard protocol support is broken with some inputs.
+This is due to limitations of the underlying Raylib input system; it doesn't support rich enough input events to fully and correctly implement the Kitty keyboard protocol.
+This is a [known issue](https://github.com/glfw/glfw/issues/1502).
+  The libghostty-vt API supports Kitty keybaord protocol correctly, but requires correct input events to do so.

 ## Building

 Requires CMake 3.19+, a C compiler, and Zig 0.15.x on PATH.